Home » Money Management » How to Save for Your Retirement

 Step by step, I became an independent adult.
 It wasn’t until my 30s that someone finally addressed me as “Mr. Miller,” and it shocked me even then.
 It’s funny how friends my age call me “Denny,” but with each passing year more folks call me “Mr. Miller.”
 That’s just the way life is.

-Somewhere in the mid-1960s, the woman’s movement really picked up.
+Somewhere in the mid-1960s, the women’s movement really picked up.
 I always thought bra burning and protests obscured the real message: women also have a right to independence and the same financial opportunities as men.
 That’s certainly a position I agree with.

 When I was contemplating marrying for the second time, my future wife Jo and I decided to visit a marriage counselor.
 Our counselor emphasized to both of us that the best marriages consist of two adults who can thrive – both emotionally and financially – on their own.
 That way, both partners know they are together because they choose to be, not because one is totally dependent on the other.
 Twenty-five years later, Jo and I wholeheartedly agree with that idea.